Department of Physical Therapy

 PTBS 51200 Acute Care (NLA)

-This course will provide students with the knowledge related to and skills required in the acute care setting.
-Students will develop competency in acute care evaluations, interventions, and discharge planning.
-Both didactic and laboratory activities will be used to integrate curricular content to address the complex patient and dynamic environment encountered in acute care.
-Prerequisites: PTBS 40000.
+Provides knowledge related to and skills required in the acute care setting.
+Develop competency in acute care evaluations, interventions, and discharge planning.
+Integrate curricular content to address the complex patient and dynamic environment encountered in acute care.
+Prerequisites: PTBS 51600.
 (F,Y)

 2 Credits